Decoherence and Probability: Probability and Classicality

 Our proposal is then to deploy a combined Butterfield-Palacios-Feintzeig approach to coarse-grained emergence of semi-classical behaviour under a factual interpretation of the semi-classical limit taken as an approximation.
-Recall, that a coarse-grained description of a system emerges from a fine-grained description, if and only if the former has terms denoting properties or behaviour that are novel and robust with respect to the latter.
-In our case the `fine-grained' description is the full quantum phase space model and the `coarse-grained' description is the semi-classical phase space model which is such that the expectation values and expressions truncated $O(\hbar)$ are isomorphic to a classical phase space model.
+According to \citep[p.39]{palacios:2022}, a coarse-grained description of a system emerges from a fine-grained description, if and only if the former has terms denoting properties or behaviour that are novel and robust with respect to the latter.
+In our case, the `fine-grained' description is the full quantum phase space model and the `coarse-grained' description is the semi-classical phase space model which is such that the expectation values and expressions truncated $O(\hbar)$ are isomorphic to a classical phase space model.

-We find emergence in the sense of \cite{palacios:2022} account of coarse-grained emergence specifically since we have: (i) a fine-grained/coarse-grained distinction picked out by phase space areas at order $\hbar$/at order much bigger than $\hbar$; (ii) the coarse-grained description has features that are not features of the fine-grained description, specifically conservation and localisation of the (quasi)-probability density; (iii) the behaviour represented by the fine-grained description exists at the same time as the behaviour represented by the coarse-grained description (i.e. we have \textit{synchronic emergence}); (iv) the coarse-grained description refers to some behaviour that is insensitive to variation of the microphysical details that characterise a particular token (i.e. we have \textit{robustness}); (v) the coarse-grained level depends on the fine-grained level in the sense that every change in the coarse-grained level must imply a change in the fine-grained level (i.e. we have supervenience).
+We find emergence in the sense of \cite{palacios:2022} account of coarse-grained emergence specifically since we have: (i) a fine-grained/coarse-grained distinction picked out by phase space areas at order $\hbar$/at order much bigger than $\hbar$; (ii) the coarse-grained description has features that are not features of the fine-grained description, specifically local conservation and localisation of the (quasi)-probability density; (iii) the behaviour represented by the fine-grained description exists at the same time as the behaviour represented by the coarse-grained description (i.e. we have \textit{synchronic emergence}); (iv) the coarse-grained description refers to behaviours (local conservation and localisation) that are insensitive to (robust under) variation of the microphysical details that characterise a particular token (for example, with respect to variation of fine-grained details $O(\hbar^2)$); (v) the coarse-grained level depends on the fine-grained level in the sense that every change in the coarse-grained level must imply a change in the fine-grained level (i.e. we have supervenience).